 We understand that information sharing is vital in identifying and tackling all forms of abuse.
-It is important that we recognise the importance of information sharing between professionals and local agencies.
+We recognise the importance of information sharing between professionals and local agencies.

-Whilst, among other obligations, the Data Protection Act 1998 places duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure, this is not a barrier to sharing information where the failure to do so would result in a child being placed at risk of harm.
-Fears about sharing information cannot be allowed to stand in the way of the need to promote the welfare and protect the safety of children.
+The Data Protection Act 2018 and General Data Protection Regulation (GDPR) places duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure, this is not a barrier to sharing information where the failure to do so would result in a child being placed at risk of harm.
+Fears about sharing information will not be allowed to stand in the way of the need to promote the welfare and protect the safety of children.